horton8ter/Mountain-State-Software-Solutions-Code-Challenge/README.md

 Coding challenge contains the program files as well as another readme detailing method functions.

-Thee sqlite and sqlite/db files contain a few couple of output examples.
-Timetamp appended to output filenames to allow repeated runs without combining or overwriting output files
+The sqlite and sqlite/db files contain a few couple of output examples.
+Timetamp appended to output filenames to allow repeated runs without combining or overwriting output files.